 How to Vote an Absentee BallotBack

-After you mark your ballot, it must be received by the Supervisor of Elections no later than 7 p.m. on Election Day.
-Other options are available for military members and their families who are absent from their county of residence due to active duty, and for overseas civilians.
-Contact your county Supervisor of Elections for more information.
-Do not return the marked ballot to a polling place except if you decide you want or are able to vote in your precinct on election day.
-In that case, you must take the absentee ballot with you to the polls (whether it has been marked or not).
-Even if you come to the polls without your absentee ballot, you will still be able to vote a regular ballot if the supervisor of elections’ office is able to confirm that it has not received your absentee ballot.
-However, if it is confirmed that you have already voted an absentee ballot, you cannot vote again at the polls.
-If you think the supervisor of elections’ office is wrong about receiving your absentee ballot or if the supervisor of elections’ office cannot confirm that you have already voted an absentee ballot, you will be allowed to vote a provisional ballot.
+Instructions for completing the absentee ballot are included with the ballot.
+The voted ballot must be returned and received by the Supervisor of Elections no later than 7 p.m. on Election Day.
+Other return options are available for Military and Overseas voters.
+If the voter decides to go to the polls to vote instead, the voter should bring the absentee ballot (whether it has been marked or not).
+Even if the voter comes to the polls without the absentee ballot, the voter will still be able to vote a regular ballot if the supervisor of elections' office is able to confirm that it has not received the voter's absentee ballot.
+However, if it is confirmed that the voter have already voted an absentee ballot, the voter cannot vote again at the polls.
+If the voter believes or insists that the supervisor of elections' office is wrong about receiving the absentee ballot or if the supervisor of elections' office cannot confirm that the voter has already voted an absentee ballot, the voter is allowed to vote a provisional ballot.

 How to Track Your Absentee Ballot Request and Returned BallotBack

-As of July 2010, any voter who has requested an absentee ballot can track online the status of his or her absentee ballot.
-You can either link through the Division of Elections’ Voter Information Lookup at www.elections.myflorida.com or through your Supervisor of Elections' website.
+Any voter who has requested an absentee ballot can track online the status of his or her absentee ballot through a link within the Division of Elections' Voter Information Lookup or through the Supervisor of Elections' website.